Maggie Rogers says she's working on an album she'll "tour for a lifetime"

 Maggie Rogers has said she is currently at work on an album that she will “tour for a lifetime”.

-Taking to social media today (October 19), the singer-songwriter shared an update on the follow-up to her 2019 debut ‘Heard It In A Past Life’.
+Taking to social media today (October 19), the singer-songwriter gave fans an update on the follow-up to her 2019 debut ‘Heard It In A Past Life’.

 Rogers shared a blurry black-and-white image, which she captioned: “making the record ill tour for a lifetime.”
 See the tweet below.